 Training and experience above and beyond the standard medical school curriculum are necessary to produce physicians who have the confidence and skill to practice in the rural and remote regions of our country.
 Participants will be given a robust extracurricular education of procedural skills in medicine and surgery that will better prepare them for residency training and practice.
 The instruction format for this track is primarily clinical and will be taught by instructors with years of practical experience in the field.
 The track will also cover preventive medicine and public health subjects.

 Physicians practicing in a rural or wilderness setting must be skilled in stabilizing and transporting critically ill and injured patients to urban medical centers.
 Much of the track material will cover life and limb threatening emergencies.
 During the first two years of medical education, this training will occur using simulators, cadavers, and shadowing opportunities.
-During the third and fourth year clinical rotations, students will train with rural-based medical preceptors in offices, or rural critical access hospitals or rural health clinics for a minimum of four clinical rotations.
+During the third and fourth year clinical externships, students will train with rural-based medical preceptors in offices, or rural critical access hospitals or rural health clinics for a minimum of four clinical externships.

 R&WM track students participate in three capstone courses.
 Capstone I is a 2-day exercise with rural EMS, Fire Department, and Search and Rescue services in Southwestern Wyoming, or the equivalent.
 Students are expected to function with emergency personnel performing real-life scenarios in on-scene settings.
 Capstone II is a 2-day exercise involving simulated avalanche rescue techniques at a Colorado ski area working with ski patrollers.
 Additionally, training is provided in critical illness or injury associated with remote high altitude environments.
 Capstone III is a – 3-day exercise that takes place at a ranch in the Northwest Colorado mountains.
 Students are exposed to common ranching practices including veterinary medicine, and common injuries encountered in the wild.
 Skills such as signaling, navigation, and outdoor survival previously covered in track meetings on campus, will be reviewed and practiced on this Capstone, along with emergency stabilization and transport skills.